tlambert03/napari-ndtiffs/README.md

 It would not be hard to support arbitrary filenaming patterns!
-If you have a folder of tiffs with a consistent naming scheme and would like to take advantage of this plugin, feel free to open an issue!*
+If you have a folder of tiffs with a consistent naming scheme and would like to take advantage of this plugin, feel free to open an issue!

+## Installation

+You can install `napari-ndtiffs` via [pip]:

+    pip install napari-ndtiffs

 ## Usage